Vangyache Kaap Recipe

-Vangyache Kaap (Maharashtrian Pan Fried Crispy Eggplants) is a traditional Maharashtrian dish prepared with large purple eggplants (brinjals).
-Serve it with Varan Bhaat or Khichdi. (vegan, can be made gluten-free)
+Vangyache Kaap (Maharashtrian Pan-Fried Crispy Eggplants) is a traditional Maharashtrian dish prepared with large purple eggplants (brinjals).
+Make it using my easy recipe and serve with Varan Bhaat or Khichdi.

 About Vangyache Kaap